How to measure the entropy of a mesoscopic system via thermoelectric transport: Results

-One of the main advantages of our approach, compared, e.g. to that of ref.\cite{Hartman2018}, beyond its wider range of validity, is that it can be readily applied to any previous transport experiment in a mesoscopic system, where the conductance and TR have been measured simultaneously.
-As an example of the usefulness of the suggested scheme, we have analyzed recent thermoelectric measurement results\cite{thierschmann2014heat} through a QD device, formed in a two dimensional electron system of a GaAs/AlGaAs heterostructure using split-gate technology.
+One of the main advantages of our approach, compared, e.g. to that of ref. \onlinecite{Hartman2018}, is that it can be readily applied to any previous transport experiment in a mesoscopic system, for which conductance and TR data are available.
+As an example of the usefulness of the suggested procedure, we have analyzed recent thermoelectric measurement results\cite{thierschmann2014heat} through a QD device, formed in a two dimensional electron system of a GaAs/AlGaAs heterostructure using split-gate technology.
 This technology allows for a high degree of control over system parameters such as QD energy and tunnel coupling $\Gamma$ between the QD and the reservoirs, by adjusting the voltages applied to the split gates.
-The sample is shown in the inset to Fig~\ref{fig:th}(a).
+The sample is shown in the inset to Fig~\ref{fig:exp}b.
 Gates B1, B2 and B3 are used to form the QD (yellow dot).
 The tunnel coupling between the QD and the reservoirs H and C can be controlled symmetrically adjusting the gate voltage applied to gate B1.
-Gate P, the so-called plunger gate, is used to continuously tune the electron-chemical potential of the QD, and consequently the number of electrons on the QD.
+Gate P, the so-called plunger gate, is used to continuously tune the electrochemical potential of the QD, and consequently the number of electrons on the QD.
 Gate G is not used in these experiments and is kept at ground at all times.

 The sample is cooled down in a dilution refrigerator, with an electron base temperature of $\approx 230$ mK, in the presence of a small perpendicular magnetic field (B = 0.6 T) \cite{VanderWiel2000}.
-In order to establish a temperature difference $\Delta T$ across the QD a small heating current was applied to reservoir H (see methods section and supplementary material), thereby mainly enhancing the electron temperature in that reservoir.
-The thermovoltage $V_{th}$ is then obtained by recording the voltage drop across the QD as a response to the temperature increase in reservoir H under open circuit conditions (see methods section and SM S5 for further details), thus $V_{th}= \mathrm{TR}\times \Delta T /G$.
+In order to establish a temperature difference $\Delta T$ across the QD, a small heating current was applied to reservoir H (see Methods section and Supplementary Note 5), thereby mainly enhancing the electron temperature in that reservoir.
+The thermovoltage $V_{th}$ is then obtained by recording the voltage drop across the QD as a response to the temperature increase in reservoir H under open circuit conditions (see methods section and Supplementary Note 5 for further details), thus $V_{th}= \mathrm{TR}\times \Delta T /G$.